Pylons/pyramid/docs/narr/configuration.rst

 The object graph of our hello world application is very simple: there's exactly one object in our graph; the default :term:`root` object.

-Apologies for the digression; on with the tutorial.

 Relating Traversal to the Hello World Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~